FAQS

 Send me everything you have on the Davis family.

 This is the warning sign of the beginning family historian.
 NEVER ask a person for "everything" on any family, especially such a common name as Brown, Greene, Davis, Williams, etc. Which branch of the family are you working on?
 What time period?
+Where in the world were they located?
 You have no idea how much material this person has accumulated.
 Many of us are not willing to simply hand over sixty years' research to a stranger.

 On another level, the County Coordinators of the GenWebSystem are just that: coordinators.
 We dedicate a large proportion of our time to maintaining the sites, and have neither time nor inclination to do another's research.
 Many of us are neglecting our own fascinating research to provide material of general interest to our viewers.
 We are not a research facility, nor do we have the entire county at our fingertips.
 For this Jefferson County, we have tried to point you in the right direction to find your material, but we cannot supply you with names and dates.